philcockfield/react-middleware/README.md

 ## CSS
-This module works on the philosophy that styles, if not within a components itself, should be as damn close to the corresponding component as possible.
+The module works on the philosophy that styles, if not within the HTML component itself, should be as damn close to the corresponding component as possible.
+CSS and layup are two sides of the same coin - they are not seperate concerns.

-Situate **.styl** or **.css** files next to the Page.jsx or Component.jsx and the server will automatically find and compile it into production-ready CSS.
+Situate **.styl** or **.css** files next to your Page.jsx or Component.jsx and the server will automatically find and compile it into production-ready CSS.

 #### Global CSS
-Place global CSS, such as resets and common page/class styles, within the folder:
+In the cases where you need global CSS, such as resets and common page/class styles, place these within the folder:

     /base
       |-- /css # Global CSS.